-It's good that MacReviver integrates those features into one place that allows users to quickly understand their Mac performance.
-For example, whether the CPU or Memory is running out wild, how much storage space is available to take, etc. Although all such information can be accessed separately, it's more convenient to get it via the MacReviver Menu as it saves time.
+My Opinion: It’s good that MacReviver integrates those features into one place that allows users to quickly understand their Mac performance.
+For example, whether the CPU or Memory is running out wild, how much storage space is available to take, etc. Although all such information can be accessed separately, it’s more convenient to get it via the MacReviver Menu as it saves time.

 - Anti-Theft: protects your Mac in case of any theft that might occur.
 It allows you to find the location of your Mac, take pictures of the persons who use it, and collect information to retrieve your Mac.

 - Shredder: deletes a file permanently and make sure it is beyond recovery even with the use of third-party Mac data recovery software or services.
-Note: ReviverSoft claims that this feature does not support Macs with Solid State drives (SSDs).

-- Free Space Cleaner: wipes out an unused disk to prevent recovery of previously stored files in case your Mac falls into the wrong hands.
+- Free Space Cleaner: wipes out an unused disk to prevent the recovery of previously stored files in case your Mac falls into the wrong hands.
 It only works with hard disk drives (HDDs), not SSDs.

-The Security module seems useful as it includes three features as outlined above.
-However, if you have played around Macs and other Apple products for a while, you'll notice that the functions of Anti-Theft are pretty much like Find My iPhone — a free app that tracks the location of your Apple devices including Mac machines.
-The difference between MacReviver's Anti-Theft and FindMyiPhone app is that the former also takes pictures of a user who touches your Mac.
+My Opinion: The Security module seems useful as it includes three features as outlined above.
+However, if you have played around Macs and other Apple products for a while, you’ll notice that the functions of Anti-Theft are pretty much like Find My iPhone — a free app that tracks the location of your Apple devices including Mac machines.
+The difference between MacReviver’s Anti-Theft and FindMyiPhone app is that the former also takes pictures of a user who touches your Mac.

 Regarding the Shredder and Free Space Cleaner features, they are definitely useful when it comes to Macs installed with HDDs.
 But, since Apple has been pushing SSDs on its Mac product lines, the two features will be sort of outdated in the future.
 This is because the way how an SSD works is quite different from a traditional HDD.
-Check out this article, if you ever want to learn more by diving into the technical field.

 - Quick Cleanup: scans your Mac for system junk and files that are not necessarily to be kept.
 These files may take up much precious disk space to a point that slows down your Mac.